 VM-M Section 1.H.1

 “2017 CSO Mortality Table” means that mortality table, consisting of separate rates of mortality for male and female lives, developed by the CSO Subgroup of the Joint Academy Life Experience Committee and SOA Preferred Mortality Oversight Group from the 2015 Valuation Basic Mortality Table developed by the joint group’s Valuation Basic Mortality Subgroup, and adopted by the NAIC in April 2016.
-The 2017 CSO Mortality Table is included in the Proceedings of the NAIC (1st Quarter 2016).
+The 2017 CSO Mortality Table is available at https://mort.soa.org.
 Unless the context indicates otherwise, the “2017 CSO Mortality Table” includes both the ultimate form of that table and the select and ultimate form of that table and includes both the smoker and nonsmoker mortality tables and the composite mortality tables.
 It also includes both the age-nearest-birthday and age-last-birthday bases of the mortality tables.
+Unless specified otherwise, the “2017 CSO Mortality Table” refers to the loaded version of the table.